Axel Prohouly

-Axel Prohouly (born 30 June 1997) is a French footballer who plays as a midfielder for US Saint-Omer.
+Axel Prohouly (born 30 June 1997) is a French footballer who plays as a midfielder for Swiss club US Terre Sainte.

-Seen as a top prospect as a teenager, he was courted by Barcelona and Chelsea, though ended up signing with Queens Park Rangers from Monaco in June 2015.
-He had a brief loan spell with Port Vale in January 2017, but left QPR twelve months later without having played a first-team game.
+Seen as a top prospect as a teenager, he was courted by Barcelona and Chelsea.
+However, he ended up signing with Queens Park Rangers from Monaco in June 2015.
+He had a brief loan spell with Port Vale in January 2017 but left QPR twelve months later without having played a first-team game.
 He returned to France and had short spells with amateur clubs Racing Club de France, Lorient B, Loon-Plage and Grande-Synthe.
-He signed with Slovenian club Radomlje, making his professional debut in February 2022 at the age of 24.
+He signed with Slovenian club Radomlje, making his professional debut in February 2022 at 24.
+He returned to France later in the year to play for Saint-Omer.
+He won the Régional 1 with Calais in the 2023–24 season.

 Club career

 Queens Park Rangers

 At the age of 13, Prohouly received offers from the youth academies of Spanish La Liga side Barcelona and Chelsea in the English Premier League.
 He spent five years as an amateur player with AS Monaco, before signing a three-year contract with English Championship club Queens Park Rangers in June 2015.
 He scored five goals in 18 appearances for QPR's under-21 team in the 2015–16 season.
 On 31 January 2017, Prohouly signed with EFL League One side Port Vale on loan until the end of the 2016–17 season.
-However he failed to make an appearance at either QPR or Port Vale and ended his loan spell at Vale Park early to return to Loftus Road.
+However, he failed to make an appearance at either QPR or Port Vale and ended his loan spell at Vale Park early to return to Loftus Road.
 He agreed to have his contract at Queens Park Rangers terminated in January 2018.